Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Gladiator.md

 # [[5.
 Mechanics\Bestiary\Humanoid\Gladiator.md|Gladiator]]
 *Source: Monster Manual p.
 346, Curse of Strahd.
 Available in the SRD.*

+Gladiators battle for the entertainment of raucous crowds.
+Some gladiators are brutal pit fighters who treat each match as a life-or-death struggle, while others are professional duelists who command huge fees but rarely fight to the death.

 ```statblock
 "name": "Gladiator"
 "size": "Medium"